Leggett-Garg Macrorealism and temporal correlations: Experimental tests of macrorealism

 In the experiment, the system evolves with an oscillatory dynamics between these two basis states.
 Measurement performed in the qubit basis provide evidence that both stationarity and Markovianity hold.
 In particular, the authors measured at different times the four conditional probabilities ${p(i,t+\tau|j, t)}$ with $i,j=\{g , e\}$ referring to the two different states, ground and excited, and the evolution is an oscillatory dynamics between them.
 They also estimated the trace distance between the two basis states as it evolves in time, seeing that it decreases monotonically over time as it should for a Markovian dynamics.
 Thus, in a sense they tested both assumptions with independent experiments.
 However, they still rely strongly on the assumption that only two basis states are involved in the dynamics.
 Then, they tested the inequality $\mean{Q(0)Q(2t)}\pm 2\mean{Q(0)Q(t)} \geq -1$ by measuring over time the correlations of the dichotomic observable given by $\Q = \ketbra{g} - \ketbra{e}$, observing a sensible violation that follows perfectly the predictions of the quantum mechanical model.
 Thus, given also the control tests performed, one could argue that the experiment disproves classical theories with two states.
 Macroscopicity, as quantified by the disconnectivity, is very low ($D=1$) in the experiment, although the excitation was displaced between two macroscopic crystals separated by a length of the millimeter scale.
+Finally, we remark that a subsequent experiment by the same group \cite{LiuPRA2019} managed to obtain a violation of the quantum witness constraint~\cite{LiSR2012}, in the form presented in \cite{KneeNC2016}, together with the additional experimental runs to estimate the invasivity of the measurement according to the scheme proposed in \cite{KneeNC2016} and discussed in more details in Sec.~\ref{sec:supercond} below.
+They obtained a superpositions of up to 76 atomic excitations shared by $10^{10}$ ions in two separated solids, corresponding to a disconnectivity of $D=5$.